opensk-dev/data-driver/README.md

 # data driver

-reader and parser skyrim's bsa, esm, esp and esl files
+reader and parser for .esm and .esp files